Epic Saddlebag Superhero.

 All of the above… No fake Outback Steakhouse accents in sight.

 You’ve gotta have some ballsac to name your movie AUSTRALIA.
 It better be as epic as the story that drove a continent from convict colony to commonwealth.

-What can a man say about Hugh Jackman without going gay in the process?
+What can a man say about Hugh Jackman without going slightly bi-curious in the process?
 I’ll try.
 I counted at least seven Superhero Entrances, three Sexiest Man Alive pose-downs and lost count of the times I was caught looking at his gun-belt slung so low that I accidentally imagined his package brushing against my naked face.
-(Failed again with that “going gay” thing…)
+(Failed again with that “bi-curious” thing…)

 We meet Wolverine in a barroom brawl – big surprise! – biceps thrumming and wisecracks humming, his native Aussie accent so broad and true-blue I was flat out like a lizard drinkin’ tryin’ ta catch the Strine.
 Snooty Lady Ashley’s outspoken British disdain for this rowdy bushman tells us they are soon going to be tonguing breathlessly in the moonlight or dancing in the rain or running tearfully towards each other with uplifting music swelling the soundtrack.

 But now comes the element that separates this sloppy love story from its many mindless hormonal Teen Model copies.